m-99/lec02/README.md

 * Go into your 6.178 directory: for example, `cd ~/Documents/6.178`
 * Run: `git clone git@github.mit.edu:6178-2018/lec2.git`
   * If that didn't work, try `git clone https://github.mit.edu/6178-2017/lec2.git`.
-  * You should not need to put in your username or password if you setup your SSH keys correctly.
+  * You should not need to put in your username or password if you [setup your SSH keys correctly](https://github.mit.edu/6178-2018/lec1#github).
-  * If you did not set up your SSH keys, refer to [Lecture 1](https://github.mit.edu/6178-2018/lec1#github).
-* `cd lec2`

-Unlike Lecture 1, you will not need to create your own repo for lecture exercises from now on.
+Unlike Lecture 1, you will not need to create or push to your own repo for lecture exercises from now on.
 Instead, we will install a new tool for Eclipse which allows you to *pair program* in class, and will automatically record your work online for the staff to check.
 You will also use this tool in 6.031.

 ### Install Constellation
 * Go to [https://constellation.csail.mit.edu/](https://constellation.csail.mit.edu/)
 * Click "Install the Constellation plug-in".
 Open up Eclipse and follow the instructions.
 * Once Eclipse has restarted, you should see a "Collaborate" button along the bottom.

-TODO Blurb about how to use, whether we require partners, etc
+* Click "Collaborate", select "lec2", and click "OK".
+* TODO single-user mode

 ## Methods
 Methods are similar to functions in Python.
 They are attached to classes.
 For example.